$(\varphi,\Gamma)$-modules over relatively discrete algebras: Preliminaries on condensed mathematics

 By \cite[Lemma 2.1.9]{RJRC23}, our definition of derived locally analytic vectors and the definition of them in \cite{RJRC22} coincide. \end{remark}

-\begin{remark} Let $V$ be a static object of $\Dcal(\Qbb_{p,\bs})$ with a continuous $G$-action.
-By \cite[Proposition 3.2.5]{RJRC23}, $V$ is $G$-locally analytic if and only if $V^{G-\la}\to V$ is an isomorphism.
+\begin{remark} Let $V$ be a static object of $\Dcal(\Qbb_{p,\square})$ with a continuous $G$-action.
+By \cite[Proposition 3.2.5]{RJRC23}, $V$ is $G$-locally analytic if and only if $V^{G\mathchar`-\la}\to V$ is an isomorphism.
 It is the reason why we do not use the term ``derived $G$-locally analytic''. \end{remark}

-\begin{remark} We have a natural $G$-equivariant equivalence where the left $\Qbb_{p,\bs}[G_n]$-module structure on $\Qbb_{p,\bs}[G]$ is given by $g\cdot x\coloneqq xg^{-1}$ for $g\in G_n$ and $x \in \Qbb_{p,\bs}[G]$.
+\begin{remark} We have a natural $G$-equivariant equivalence where the left $\Qbb_{p,\square}[G_n]$-module structure on $\Qbb_{p,\square}[G]$ is given by $g\cdot x\coloneqq xg^{-1}$ for $g\in G_n$ and $x \in \Qbb_{p,\square}[G]$.
 Therefore, we have a natural $G_n$-equivalent equivalence \end{remark}

-\begin{lemma} Let $V$ be a flat nuclear $\Qbb_{p,\bs}$-module with a continuous $G$-action.
-Then the natural morphism $V^{G_0-\an}\to V$ is injective.
-By using this, we regard $V^{G_0-\an}$ as a submodule of $V$. \end{lemma} \begin{proof} By definition, $V^{G_0-\an}$ is equal to $C^{\an}(G_0,V)^{G_0}$.
-On the other hand, we have an isomorphism $V\cong C(G_0,V)^{G_0}$ by \cite[Proposition 4.25]{RJRC22}.
-Therefore, it is enough to show that $f\colon C^{\an}(G_0,V)\to C(G_0,V)$ is injective.
-Since $V$ is a nuclear $\Qbb_{p,\bs}$-module, the morphism $f$ is isomorphic to $C^{\an}(G_0,\Qbb_{p})\otimes_{\Qbb_{p,\bs}}V \to C(G_0,\Qbb_{p})\otimes_{\Qbb_{p,\bs}}V$.
-It is injective since the morphism $C^{\an}(G_0,\Qbb_{p})\to C(G_0,\Qbb_{p})$ is injective and $V$ is a flat $\Qbb_{p,\bs}$-module. \end{proof}
+\begin{lemma} Let $V$ be a flat nuclear $\Qbb_{p,\square}$-module with a continuous $G$-action.
+Then the natural morphism $V^{G_n\mathchar`-\an}\to V$ is injective.
+By using this, we regard $V^{G_n\mathchar`-\an}$ as a submodule of $V$. \end{lemma} \begin{proof} By definition, $V^{G_n\mathchar`-\an}$ is equal to $C^{\bar{n}}(G,V)^{G}$.
+On the other hand, we have an isomorphism $V\cong C(G,V)^{G}$ by \cite[Proposition 4.25]{RJRC22}.
+Therefore, it is enough to show that $f\colon C^{\bar{n}}(G,V)\to C(G,V)$ is injective.
+Since $V$ is a nuclear $\Qbb_{p,\square}$-module, the morphism $f$ is isomorphic to $C^{n}(G,\Qbb_{p})\otimes_{\Qbb_{p,\square}}V \to C(G,\Qbb_{p})\otimes_{\Qbb_{p,\square}}V$.
+It is injective since the morphism $C^{n}(G,\Qbb_{p})\to C(G,\Qbb_{p})$ is injective and $V$ is a flat $\Qbb_{p,\square}$-module. \end{proof}

-\begin{remark} We do not know whether the above lemma is true for a general static $\Qbb_{p,\bs}$-module. \end{remark}
+\begin{remark} We do not know whether the above lemma is true for a general static $\Qbb_{p,\square}$-module. \end{remark}

-\begin{proposition} Let $V$ be a flat $\Qbb_{p,\bs}$-module with a continuous $G$-action.
-We assume that $V$ is $G_0$-locally analytic.
-Then we have a $G_0$-equivariant isomorphism \end{proposition} \begin{proof} Since $V^{G_0-\an}\to V$ is an isomorphism, we have an orbit morphism
+\begin{proposition} Let $V$ be a flat $\Qbb_{p,\square}$-module with a continuous $G$-action.
+We assume that $V$ is non-derived $G_n$-analytic.
+Then we have a $G$-equivariant isomorphism \end{proposition} \begin{proof} Since $V^{G_n\mathchar`-\an}\to V$ is an isomorphism, we have an orbit morphism